GoogleCloudPlatform/active-assist/remora-project-cleaner/README.md

 export IS_DRY_RUN=<is-dry-run>

 # During the second time a recommendation has been processed, we escalate to include the
-# escalation contacts.
+# essential contacts.
 This field is for what categories for the Essential Contacts we should
 # notify during escalation.
 If we don't find any Essential Contacts for the categories, we will
 # default to the parent owner.
 So, if you don't have essential contacts set up, you can use
 # an empty list, and we'll just default to the parent owner.